0xSpaceShard/starknet-hardhat-plugin/README.md

 `--cairo-path` allows specifying the locations of imported files, if necessary.
 Separate them with a colon (:), e.g. `--cairo-path='path/to/lib1:path/to/lib2'`

-`--account-contract` allows compiling a contract containing account implementation.
+`--account-contract` allows compiling an account contract.

 ### `starknet-deploy`